 Yesterday afternoon, Agathe—my poissonnière—wandered into the kitchen with too much time on her hands.
-She quietly watched us prep, but I noticed that she seemed to be eager to announce something.
-Glee shuddered her weight from one foot to the other.
+She quietly watched us prep, feigning nonchalance so intensely that I imagined I heard her whistling.
+A dangerous, unbridled glee bounced her weight from one foot to the other.

 “Agathe,” I asked, “how long have you been waiting to use that one?”

 Agathe opened her mouth…paused for effect…and emitted a screaming, reverberating cackle that bounced after her bleached apron strings, out the door.
 We stared after her.